couchbase/couchbase-lite-ios/README.md

 $ git submodule update --init --recursive
 ```

+2. If not already installed, install _doxygen_, `brew install doxygen`

-2. Run ./Scripts/build_framework.sh to build a platform framework which could be either an Objective-C or a Swift framework.
+3. Run ./Scripts/build_framework.sh to build a platform framework which could be either an Objective-C or a Swift framework.
 The supported platforms include iOS, tvOS, and macOS.

 ```
 $ ./Scripts/build_framework.sh -s "CBL ObjC" -p iOS -o output    // For building the ObjC framework for iOS